mangosArchives/serverZero_Rel19/doc/EventAI.txt

 COMBAT ONLY - Expires upon killing a player.
 Will repeat every (Param1) and (Param2).
 This Event Expires upon killing a player.
 It is commonly used for NPC's who yell or do something after killing a player.
 Normally use a short repeating timer is advisable.
-NOTE: For Repeat Events the Repeat Timer ONLY Re-Check's Event Conditions to see If another Player Kill has occured.
+NOTE: For Repeat Events the Repeat Timer ONLY Re-Check's Event Conditions to see If another Player Kill has occurred.
 So After Repeat Min/Max Player Kill Event can occur again.

 6 = EVENT_T_DEATH
 -----------------